 Over the summer, I got invited to experience the vibrant culture, beautiful fairytale castles, architecture, food flavors and diversity of languages Luxembourg has to offer.
 Did you know that Luxembourg is one of the smallest countries in Europe?
 Well, do not be deceived because it has a lot to offer!
 In this post, I share some of my favorite spots in Luxembourg, the highlights and of course, travel tips (things to do in Luxembourg City in one day.)
-Warning: You may get inspired to plan to visit Luxembourg immediately upon reading this!
+Warning: You may get inspired to plan to visit Luxembourg immediately upon reading this.
+Luxembourg in Europe is not to be missed!

 Table of Contents (skip directly to the info you're looking for)

-- 1 Things to do in Luxembourg City in one day
+- 4 Best Things to do in Luxembourg City in one day – Luxembourg Attractions

 Luxembourg has a very interesting history, which makes this country special, starting with having the world’s only Grand Duchy (a state ruled by a grand duke or duchess).
 Luxembourg has a famous military fortress, which was founded in the 10th century.